 From the Dettifoss and Selfoss waterfalls to Asbyrgi Canyon up north (the worst part) takes another 30 minutes because you have to lower your speed significantly due to the bad gravel road conditions.
-For more detailed information on the next stop, please read my earlier article Asbyrgi Canyon, the spectacular hidden gem of northeast Iceland you need to see.
-All part of Iceland’s Diamond Circle.
+For more detailed information on the next stop, please read the article Asbyrgi Canyon, the spectacular hidden gem of northeast Iceland you need to see.

 Map Diamond Circle

 This mobile friendly map includes most things mentioned in this article and more!
 It is smartphone friendly; you can use it easily via Google Maps.
 Click on the top left icon to open the menu.
 To customize the map to your interests, simply (un)select categories.
 Via Google Drive you can copy it to your folder of My Google Maps.

 Besides the whole description above about the gravel road 864 on the east side vs. the asphalt road 862 on the west side of Dettifoss, Selfos and Hafragilsfoss…

 A rental car and being able to drive around yourself gives a lot of freedom and flexibility.
 You will be able to see more in a shorter period of time compared to public transport, and the airconditioning is a bit plus too!
 Just make sure it is insured all-risk and that you bring your EU or international driver’s license.

 Personally, when it concerns renting a car, I would recommend Sunny Cars, an all-inclusive, worry free rental concept with affordable, fair prices, great service and no unpleasant surprises upon pick up or drop off.
 I am a big fan and use them all the time!
 In most countries the 2nd driver, free cancellation up to 4 hours in advance and all-risk insurance are standard included.
 Ideal, I use them all the time!